Carlossouzaadv/blueprint-interativo/planning-docs/DAILY_BACKLOG.md

 ## Session Completion Criteria

 This session is **SUCCESSFUL** when:
-1. [x] TASK-001: Next.js project fully set up and running ✅ COMPLETED
+1. [x] TASK-001: Next.js project fully set up and running ✅ COMPLETED (2h)
-2. [ ] TASK-002: Data structure created with all 4 projects populated ← NEXT
+2. [x] TASK-002: Data structure created with all 4 projects populated ✅ COMPLETED (1.5h - AHEAD OF SCHEDULE)
-3. [ ] TASK-003: Hero component displaying correctly in both languages
+3. [ ] TASK-003: Hero component displaying correctly in both languages ← CURRENT
 4. [ ] All code committed to git with proper commit messages
 5. [ ] No TypeScript errors or console warnings
 6. [x] Planning documents are complete and current ✅ UPDATED